Mayeu/dots/emacs.d/doc/DOCUMENTATION.md

 # Differences between Vim, Evil and Spacemacs

-- The `,` key does "repeat last `f`, `t`, `F`, or `T` command in opposite direction in `Vim`, but in `Spacemacs` it the major mode specific leader key by default (which can be set on another key binding in the dotfile).
+- The `,` key does "repeat last `f`, `t`, `F`, or `T` command in opposite direction in `Vim`, but in `Spacemacs` it is the major mode specific leader key by default (which can be set on another key binding in the dotfile).

 Send a PR to add the differences you found in this section.